Woman wearing non-slip shoes on the snow.

 • Most slip-resistant shoes are designed with soft but durable EVA rubber soles.

-• They often have thick padded collars.
+• They often have thick padded collars to provide additional foot protection.

-• A non-slip shoe usually has cushioned insole and orthotic footbed with excellent arch support.
+A non-slip shoe usually has cushioned insole and orthotic footbed with excellent arch support.

-• Their upper is often water-resistant or waterproof.
+• Their upper is often water-resistant or waterproof. made with waterproof leather or other material.

 So, if you have to walk or stand on your feet for long hours or work on wet, slippery, or greasy floors, you can benefit from wearing slip-resistant shoes.
-On top of that, these can keep your feet, heels, ankles, and calves comfortable and stable, reducing or preventing fatigue and strain and allowing an all-day comfort.
+On top of that, these can keep your feet, heels, ankles, and calves comfortable and stable, reducing or preventing fatigue and strain and allowing all-day comfort.

-How to Tell if Shoes Are Non-Slip?
+How to Tell If Shoes Are Non-Slip?

 They Are Labeled as “Slip-Resistant”

-The quickest way to identify whether the shoes are non-slip is to check the label.
+The quickest way to identify whether the shoes are non-slip is to check the product labeling.
 Shoes, boots, and other types of footwear have labels on which you can read whether they are slip-resistant or not.
+Moreover, many non-slip shoe outsoles meet ASTM standards.
+That ensures the shoes use legitimate anti-slip technology and are safe to use on oily, dry, and wet surfaces.
+Look for these in online product descriptions of safety footwear.

 Examine the Tread Patterns